About calves reared for veal

 In many countries, including the US, veal production is closely linked to the dairy industry.
 Since male dairy calves cannot produce milk and are often considered unsuitable for beef production, they are targeted by veal operations.

 In the US, veal calves are typically transported to auction houses, sold, and transported to veal farms.
 The transportation process is very stressful on the calves and sometimes results in injuries.

 There are approximately 450,000 calves raised for veal in the US each year.

 The EU provides significant protection for veal calves by requiring group housing beyond eight weeks of age and fibrous rations beyond two weeks of age.
-Some EU countries, such as the UK, provide additional protections above the EU minimum.
+Some countries, such as the UK, provide additional protections that are above the EU minimum.